endre90/micro_sp/README.md

 10. [ ] nondeterminism
 11. [ ] compositional algorithm
 12. [ ] when to call the planner
 13. [ ] should refresh state handle command?
+14. [ ] don't replan after every state change
-14. [ ] handle estimated
+15. [ ] handle estimated
-15. [ ] move model to models
+16. [ ] move model to models
-16. [ ] make model launch choice argument
+17. [ ] make model launch choice argument
-17. [ ] multiple goals
+18. [ ] multiple goals
-18. [ ] eliminate need for dummy in var domain
+19. [ ] dummy in var domain default or eliminate
-19. [x] check for measured in domain
+20. [x] check for measured in domain
-20. [ ] flow graph to readme
+21. [ ] flow graph to readme
-21. [ ] dockerize
+22. [ ] dockerize
-22. [ ] maybe some quality of life for modeling
+23. [ ] maybe some quality of life for modeling
-23. [ ] explore all paths and generate graph
+24. [ ] explore all paths and generate graph